 Mackerel and garden pea frittata This sounds a little odd, I admit, but the sweetness of the peas really seems to match the strong flavour of the mackerel.
 SERVES 1 2 tbsp garden peas 2–3 tsp olive oil 2 large eggs 1 cooked mackerel fillet, flaked Preheat the grill.
 In a small ovenproof omelette pan, sauté the peas in the olive oil for one or two minutes.
 Whisk the eggs and add to the peas.
 Cook for three or four minutes, or until the egg is cooking around the edges, but the middle is still liquid.
 Add the flaked mackerel, then place the pan under the hot grill until all the egg is cooked.

 Excessive exercise can lead to the production of more free radicals than antioxidants, so regular moderate exercise, such as walking or swimming is most likely to be of benefit.

 Stress promotes the production of free radicals, so staying calm and relaxed will give the antioxidants a helping hand in the battle against the radicals.

 Plant foods are rich sources of antioxidants.
 They are most abundant in colorful fruits such as homegrown organic strawberries shown in the picture above.
-As well as vegetables and other foods including nuts, wholegrains and some meats, poultry and fish.
+As well as vegetables and other foods including nuts, wholegrains and fish.

 The antioxidant content in any given food is measured by its ORAC score.
 Called Oxygen Radical Absorbance Capacity, the ORAC score quantifies the total antioxidant capacity of any particular food item.
 The higher the score, the more the antioxidant capacity.